Search

 CT3-250

 75 days.
 Daucus carota.
 Open Pollinated.
-Danvers 126 Carrot.
-The plant produces high yields of 7 ½" long deep orange carrots.
-The flesh is firm, crisp, and has excellent flavor.
+Danvers 126 Carrot Seeds.
+The plant produces high yields of 7 ½" long, deep orange carrots.
+It is a popular carrot variety prized for its heat tolerance, high yield, and crack resistance, and performs especially well in heavier clay or rocky soils where longer Imperator types struggle.
+The flesh is firm and crisp, with excellent flavor.
 Great for canning, freezing, and making carrot juice.
 High in Vitamin A. Type found in your supermarkets.
 Heat Tolerant.
 Crack Resistant.
 Resists splitting.
 Stores well.
 Strong tops make harvesting easy.
 An excellent processing type.
-An excellent choice for home gardens, farmer’s markets, market growers, open production, and commercial production.
-A variety that was developed by carrot growers in 1947 in Danvers, Massachusetts, USA.
+A variety that was developed by carrot growers in 1947 in Danvers, Massachusetts.
+An excellent choice for home gardens, Farmer’s Markets, market growers, open production, and commercial production.
 United States Department of Agriculture, NSL 6171.
-A variety from the USA.
+An heirloom variety from the USA.

 $3.00 $2.50